willamjonathan/HCI_WILL2/forum3/README.md

 <b>Class</b> : L1CC<br><br>

 Hi sir,<br>
+The number 1 is practice 1, title: "Blood Types"<br>
 For the number 1 : I used this link : https://www.vectorstock.com/royalty-free-vector/blood-donation-chart-recipient-and-donor-vector-23523010 ,<br>
-as a reference for the donation and recipient.
+as a reference for the donation and recipient.<br>
+The number 2 is practice 2, title :"Digital Decipher"<br>
+The number 3 is practice 3, title: "Climbing stairs"<br>